If you are looking for a beginner bodyweight workout, you are in the right place.

 Mistake #4: Lack of specificity

-If you want to progress in bodyweight fitness, you need to be specific about your training.
+If you want to progress in bodyweight fitness, you need to be specific with your training.

 If you want to get better at pull-ups, you need to do pull-ups.
 If you want to attain an L Sit, you need to train the L Sit.